lebao3105/OnStorage/README.md

 ## Build and run from source

-Install Flutter & a C++ 17-compatible compiler, as well as make.
+Install Flutter as well as make.

 Clone this repository, run one or more of the following:

+Generate icon for platforms (only need to run once): `make gen_icons`

+Generate build informations file: `make gen_infos`

 Build: `make build`

 Clean: `make clean`

 Run: `make run`

-Generate icons for all supported platforms: `make gen_icons`

 Generate localizations: `flutter gen_l10n`